-Read about the resources offered by Health, Counselling, and Disability Services.
+Read about the resources offered by Student Wellness Services.

 Your Best You Self-help Workbook Series was developed by counsellors at Health, Counselling and Disability Services, specifically for Queen’s Students.
 All three books are self-directed, so students do not have to talk with a counsellor first.
 The workbooks are available for free online here.

 Student Health 101 is an interactive online magazine intended to engage students in living healthfully and developing skills needed for success during the school year and beyond.
 The magazine features stories and videos from students and readers across Canada and addresses issues around mental health and physical well-being as well as things like recipe ideas and exercise tips.
 The Student Advocate provides a quick-to-read summary of the articles, designed to help you support your student through the growth and challenges they may be facing.
 Queen’s parents can register a personal email address to receive The Student Advocate as well as the full student magazine by visiting http://read101.ca/queensu-pp.html.